adaltas/node-nikita/src/docker/checksum.coffee.md

 * `status`
   True if command was executed.
 * `checksum`
-  Image cheksum if it exist, false otherwise.
+  Image cheksum if it exist, undefined otherwise.

 ## Source Code